Freight Shipping from Pittsburgh to Long Beach

 How much does it cost to ship freight from Pittsburgh to Long Beach?

-Full truckload (FTL) rates from Pittsburgh, PA to Long Beach, CA currently range from $5,975-$7,364 for a standard dry van load over the 2,779-mile route.
+Full truckload (FTL) rates from Pittsburgh, PA to Long Beach, CA currently range $5,975-$7,364 (roughly $2.17-$2.65 per mile over 2,779 miles).
 LTL shipments typically cost $1,728-$2,762 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Pittsburgh to Long Beach?